erikwalker/InsuranceProject/README.md

 # InsuranceProject
-An Insurance Registration System in Java that
+An Insurance Registration System in Java adds people to insurance policies.